Coralesoft/ip-blacklist/README.md

-# i have stopped updatign the txt files and jus tuse the urls below, let me know if you need the txt files to still be updated in the issues
+# I have stopped updatign the txt files and jus tuse the urls below, let me know if you need the txt files to still be updated in the issues
 # Spam Blocklist

 This repository contains curated lists of IP addresses that are known for spam activities.
 The lists are dynamically updated using Cloudflare Workers.